GenealogyBuff.com - Obituary and Death Notice Collection from Southern Missouri

 He was married to Loretta, who preceded him in death.

 Mr. Mabury was a WWII veteran, serving in France, Italy, Germany, the Philippines and Korea.
-He worked for the Mississippi and Alabama.
+He worked for the Missouri State Forestry Department and resided in Piedmont.
+He also worked for Weyerhauser Company in Mississippi and Alabama.
 He served as deacon for the Fayette First Baptist Church, where he was a member for 44 years.

 He is survived by one son, Gary Mabury, Tuscaloosa; one daughter, Barbara Ayres, Maiden, N.C.; two brothers, Bob Mabury, Patterson, Rev. Bill Mabury, Blytheville, Ark.; two sisters, Margaret Brooks, Blytheville, Peggy Howard, Harrison, Ark.; nine grandchildren; 12 great-grandchildren.